 I was scared of Death Valley in 1979.
 This time, I took the Silver Star Line tour.
-I rode shotgun in the van as we made stops at Dante's View and the Devil's Golf Course.
-The "golf course" is a dried lake with salt 3 feet deep.
+I rode shotgun in the van as we made stops at Dante's View and Devil's Golf Course.
+The golf course is a dried lake with salt 3 feet deep.
 I tasted it.
 Death Valley is on the Nevada-California line.

 The borax mined in Death Valley is a mineral used in soap.
-The 118 elements of chemistry make up 3000 minerals in geology.
+The 92 elements of chemistry make up the 3800 minerals of geology.
 Minerals form 3 kinds of rocks: sedimentary, igneous & metamorphic.
 Fossils are found in sedimentary rocks, those laid down by water.